A-Star87/hello-world/README.md

 # hello-world
-Eventually I want to create a space to showcase my creations
+Eventually I would like  to create a space to showcase (possibly sell) my creations